-I am an ambitious individual in the last year of my Ph.D. in Biology at Auburn University and currently looking for employment that combines my passions of developmental and evolutionary biology.
+I am an ambitious individual who recently graduated from my Ph.D. in Biological Sciences at Auburn University.
 Here is a little bit of my journey in science and research.

 During my master, I became more interested in evolutionary developmental biology.
 In 2014, I joined Range Lab, starting my Ph.D. at the Department of Biological Sciences, Mississippi State University.
-During my PhD, I study the mechanisms by which the non-canonical Wnt16-Fzl1/2/7 signaling antagonizes Fzl5/8-JNK pathway during early anterior-posterior patterning of the sea urchin embryo.
-My research aims to better characterize the Fzl1/2/7 signaling and the gene regulatory network it activates to identify possible interactions between the different Wnt signaling branches during this fundamental developmental process.
+During my Ph.D., I studied the mechanisms by which the non-canonical Wnt16-Fzl1/2/7 signaling antagonizes Fzl5/8-JNK pathway during early anterior-posterior patterning of the sea urchin embryo.
+My Ph.D. research aimed to better characterize the Fzl1/2/7 signaling and the gene regulatory network it activates to identify possible interactions between the different Wnt signaling branches during this fundamental developmental process.
 I identified the Wnt ligand Wnt16 as an activator of the Fzl1/2/7 signaling pathway, facilitating its antagonism mechanism to the Wnt1/Wnt8-Fzl5/8-JNK signaling during early anterior-posterior patterning in sea urchin embryos.

 Presentations at scientific conferences

 Photo by Sarah Dutton / © Mississippi State University